 Most days you can just turn up and wait your turn, but there are also some appointment-only days.
 They often don’t have a receptionist so you just take a seat and ask who was last in before you.
 If someone comes in looking particularly ill, no one minds them jumping the queue.
 People will also pop in to check the tray for their prescriptions.

 General practitioners or family doctors are listed in yellow pages under Medici Generici.
 Specialists are under Specialisti and their speciality e.g. Ostetrica e Ginecologia (obstetricians and gynaecologists).
 Note that the word dottore is a courtesy title used to address any university graduate.

 Most Italian doctors don’t speak English.
 Medical words probably weren’t on your Learn Italian course either.
-But most will have computers with Google translate, so by using that and hand gestures you can have a constructive and possibly rather amusing consultation.
+But most will have computers with Google Translate, so by using that, or DeepL, and hand gestures, you can have a constructive and possibly rather amusing consultation.
 I usually go prepared with my list of symptoms already translated and printed out.
 You have a better chance of finding an English speaking doctor in the major cities, such as Milan, Rome and Florence.
-The Gov.UK website lists some English speaking doctors as does the the US Embassy website.
+The Gov.UK website lists some English-speaking doctors as does the the US Embassy website.